pkkundu533/Linear_regression_bike_Sharing/README.md

 - Based on concepts covered in [this course](https://www.upgrad.com/).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@pkkundu533] - feel free to contact me!